MintJoomla/MintJoomla.github.io/en/cobalt/_posts/user/2013-01-01-cobalt-quick-start.md

 2. Enter type name **Blog Post**.
 In parameters, find _Menu item ID_ and set there menu element we create in first step.
 3. Now open _Submission_ slider.
 If you want other users submit from frontend, in _Who can submit_ select _public_ or _registered_.
 If you want only administrators to submit you can select _special_.

-   <div class="box-info">Note!
+   <div class="alert alert-info">Note!
 Records may be submitted only from frontend.
 There is no new record button in backend.</div>

    This is why you have to set those parameters.